luke4051/Excel-Bike-Project/README.md

 <img width="715" alt="image" src="https://github.com/luke4051/Excel-Projects/assets/168036749/f1f43537-8055-4d5b-859b-c8ff7e27d2d4">

-Bike purchases are consistently elevated for people commuting less than 1 mile to work, but between 1 and 10 miles, there is significant variety based on region.
-Bikes appear more common for long distance commuters in the Pacific while Europe tends to buy less the longer the commute.
+Bike purchases are consistently elevated for people commuting less than 1 mile to work, but between 1 and 10 miles, there is significant variation based on region.
+Bikes appear more common for long distance commuters in the Pacific while Europe tends to buy fewer bikes the longer the commute.
 North America seems to be a balance outcome between the two regions, staying steady up to 5 miles commute distance then dropping off in sales beyond that.

 ## Complete Dashboard